hungpham2511/toppra/README.md

 cd toppra && pip install -e .[dev]
 ```

+## `toppra` C++

+`toppra` is also implemented as a stand-alone C++ library.
+See `cpp`
+for the source code.
+Be warned that this implementation is relatively
+new and is not yet stable enough for production use.

 # Development roadmap

 The following is a non-exhautive list of features that we are